-The Student Success, Grade 7 to 12 Allocation funds the implementation of supports to assist students who may not otherwise achieve their full potential.
+The Student Success, Grade 7 to 12 Allocation funds the implementation of supports to assist students who may not otherwise achieve their full potential for achievement and well being.
 The allocation plan should align with the context of the board and school improvement plans.